LaTeX Word Counter

 About this tool

 This tool was developed to provide a purpose-built alternative.
 It performs single-pass parsing of LaTeX source entirely within the browser, requiring no server, no compilation step, and no external dependencies.
 The parser identifies and classifies the full structure of a .tex file: preamble content, sectioning commands, citation keys, figure captions, table environments, footnotes, mathematical expressions, and bibliography entries.
 Each element is assigned a typed token, and the word count is computed from whichever categories the user has toggled on.
-A colour-coded verbose view offers full transparency over every classification decision, allowing authors to verify precisely how each part of their document has been treated before submission.
+A colour-coded verbose view offers full transparency over every classification decision.

 Affan · Land Economy Tripos · University of Cambridge